shriamrut/talk-to-text/README.md

 #### How to get started?
 Have docker pre-installed in the host / machine that you are planning to run this app, and configured as well.

+**Note: For faster performance, good to use machines having GPUs.**

 1. First build the image of the app using docker